varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 It is a relationship table that links models to descriptions based on their Culture.
 The ProductModelID is a Foreign Key to the ProductModel table and the ProductDescriptionID is a Foreign Key to the ProductDescription table.

 While it is possible to consider this a candidate for a logical fold as was applied to the Address tables this is also a prime candidate to introduce derived and role-playing objects.
 The Culture field is part of the Primary Key but is not a reference to a separate table.
 The culture entity can be considered a Hub that should be part of the 3 way link built from the table.
 To create the Hub Culture from the source table, the metadata will be changed to accommodate a derived Hub from the Culture data.
 It will not have any specific Satellite attributes or effectiveness readily available from this source but could be expanded upon with data from other sources in the future.
-The acceleration will create a HUB_Culture for the Business Key and a SAT_Culture_AWLT for the CultureCode field.
+The acceleration will create a HUB_Culture for the Integration Key and a SAT_Culture_AWLT for the CultureCode field.

-The Business Key creation in this case does not need to apply the Record Source Code, the Culture codes (`ar`, `en`, `fr`, `he`, `th`, `zh-cht`) are all good candidates for direct cross-system integration.
+The Integration Key creation in this case does not need to apply the Record Source Code, the Culture codes (`ar`, `en`, `fr`, `he`, `th`, `zh-cht`) are all good candidates for direct cross-system integration.

 Worth noting on the Culture codes is that they are all lower-case and they are all fixed width strings.
-The Business key creation will by default upper-case and trim these codes.
+The Integration key creation will by default upper-case and trim these codes.
 The original attribute value is stored in the Satellite.

 Add a new Object with the following data in the Objects sheet: